 Dear Friends of the Heritage Fund

-Thank you for all the work you do to improve our state’s quality of life and to support the reinstatement of the Arizona State Parks Heritage Fund.
+Thank you for your attention to this matter, and we sincerely appreciate your continued advocacy for the Arizona Heritage Fund.
 If you have any questions or comments, please feel free to contact us at email@example.com or call 602-528-7500.

 President, Board of Directors